 More and more, information security and cybersecurity efforts in organizations all over the world are impacted by a growing web of connected vendors.
 In turn, it has become hypercritical that organizations not only understand how mature their vendors’ security programs are but also have a hand in making them better.
 Otherwise, they run the risk of a compromise that (on paper) wasn’t their organization’s fault.

-And that’s the basis of the CMMC.
+And that’s the basis of the CMMC cybersecurity requirements.
 With the CMMC, the DOD is doubling down on knowing where its vendors’ security programs stand and is using the certification as its audit framework.

 If you work with the DOD as a vendor, this is on the horizon.
 It’ll likely change your relationship with the DOD and the way your organization needs to handle its security measures.